BaljitPadda/BankChallengePublic/README.md

 ## Instructions
 ```
-Fork and clone to your machine.
+Please clone to your machine and navigate to the project directory ('bank-challenge').

 To run tests, please use 'npm test' in the terminal.

-To run the index.js file, please use 'node bank-challenge/src/index.js' in the terminal.
+To run the index.js file, please use 'node src/index.js' in the terminal.
 ```
 ## My Domain Models